 There are a few steps you can take to begin studying for the ESL Supplemental test:

 - Create a study plan.
-Know how frequently you need to study to achieve a score you desire.
+Know how frequently you need to study to achieve the score you desire.

 - Schedule your study time.
-Build time into your calendar only for studying, so you can give your undivided attention to the material.
+Build time into your calendar only for studying, so you can focus on the material.

 Take a practice exam.
 Throughout your studying process, you want to take at least one practice exam to become familiar with the question format and testing interface.